thiet ke web chuan seo

 Although short-term rentals in apartment buildings are proliferating, many, if not the majority of these rentals, are in violation of their lease agreements.
 This is due to the fact that subletting on Airbnb is prohibited by most landlords and building owners.
 Nevertheless, residents still choose to rent out their units without their building’s permission, risking eviction and creating a number of serious legal problems.

 Nowadays, short-term rentals are riddled with complex legal issues, including government regulations on units and licensing and tax requirements.
 The legality of short-term rentals depends on a building’s local regulations, as local governments vary widely in how they enforce specific limitations.
-Pillow Residential aims to provide a legal framework for building owners and residents to facilitate compliant short-term rentals.
-Pillow Residential is a free apartment amenity that residents can use to rent out their apartment units with their building’s approval while also abiding by community regulations.
+Pillow Residential aims to provide building owners and residents with tools to facilitate compliant short-term rentals.
+Pillow Residential is an apartment amenity that residents can use to rent out their apartment units with their building’s approval.

-Pillow Residential allows building owners to add an attractive amenity to their apartment complexes — full consent and approval for residents to host Airbnb rentals — at zero cost for management while actively sharing in the revenue stream.
+Pillow Residential allows building owners to add an attractive amenity to their apartment complexes — full consent and approval for residents to host Vrbo and Airbnb rentals — while actively sharing in the revenue stream.
 The option to host short-term rentals can be a powerful asset that enables a building’s leasing office to attract more potential residents and drive them further down the leasing funnel.
 By marketing short-term Airbnb rentals as an exclusive, modern amenity that residents can use to legally earn money, building owners can effectively differentiate their listings and gain a competitive edge.

 Blake Hayunga is the COO of a large real estate investment company that launched Pillow Residential in a 316-unit apartment complex in Denver, Colorado.
 Blake was able to incorporate compliant short-term rentals into his building’s list of amenities to significantly increase new resident interest.
 Since the introduction of this amenity in Blake’s building, Blake has seen a 20% increase in applications and captures premium rents 4-7% greater than current market rents.